fabianjuelich/api_metrics_db/documentation.md

   }
 }

-# search for stocks listed in S&P 500
+# search for stocks listed in S&P 500 (return a maximum of 100 hits)
 GET lazy-investor/_search
 {
   "query": {